MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: rng:size()

-   Return the number of steps contained by the range.
+   Return the number of steps contained by the range :var:`rng`.

+.. function:: rng:start()

+   Return the start value of the range :var:`rng`.

+.. function:: rng:stop()

+   Return the stop value of the range :var:`rng`.

 .. function:: rng:step()

-   Return the :var:`step` component of the range, which may slighlty differ from the value provided to the constructors due to adjustment.
+   Return the step value of the range :var:`rng`, which may slighlty differ from the value provided to the constructors due to adjustment.

 .. function:: rng:value(x)

-   Return the interpolated value at :var:`x`, i.e. interpreting the range as a (log)line with equation :expr:`start + x * step`
+   Return the interpolated value at :var:`x`, i.e. interpreting the range  :var:`rng` as a (log)line with equation :expr:`start + x * step`

 .. function:: rng:get(x)